Bob Seger: The Bob Seger System

-Seger was unable to follow up on this success.
+Seger was unable to follow up this success.
 For the next album, singer-songwriter Tom Neme joined The System, ultimately writing and singing the majority of the tunes featured, for which the group was heavily criticized.
-The album called Noah (1969), failed to chart at all, leading Seger to briefly quit the music industry and attend college.
-He returned the following year and put out the System's final album, 1970's Mongrel, this time without Neme.
-Bob Schultz left the band as well, being replaced by Dan Watson.
-Mongrel, with the powerful single "Lucifer", was considered to be a strong album by many critics and Detroit fans, but failed to do well commercially.
+Noah (1969) failed to chart, leading Seger to briefly quit the music industry to attend college.
+He returned the following year and put out the System's final album, 1970's Mongrel, without Neme.
+Bob Schultz left as well, and was replaced by Dan Watson.
+Mongrel, with the powerful single "Lucifer", was considered a strong album by critics and fans, but failed to sell.
 The Bob Seger System was inducted into the Michigan Rock and Roll Legends Hall of Fame in 2006.

 Solo

-After Mongrel (1970) failed to live up to the success of Ramblin' Gamblin' Man (1969), The System dissipated.
-For a short period following the breakup, Seger had ambitions to be a one-man act.
-In 1971, he released his first solo album, the all-acoustic Brand New Morning.
-The album was a commercial failure, and led to his departure from Capitol Records.
+After Mongrel failed to live up to the success of Ramblin' Gamblin' Man, The System disbanded.
+For a short time following the breakup, Seger had ambitions to be a one-man act.
+In 1971, he released a solo album, the all-acoustic Brand New Morning.
+It was a commercial failure and led to his departure from Capitol.